foxxman/lessons_api/deploy/README.md

 Run this in the root folder of the project:

-`docker-compose --compatibility -p inputlogger -f deploy/local/docker-compose.yml up --force-recreate --build`
+`docker-compose --compatibility -p lesson_api -f deploy/local/docker-compose.yml up --force-recreate --build`